When most people start consulting on their own (and subsequently hire people and start an agency), they charge too little.

 - Page template on page SEO audit: 2 hours per template

 - Keyword research (per 50 pages): 3 hours

 - Client management time: 3 hours per month

 - Reporting: 1 hour per month

-If you operate at a $250 per hour rate, a site with 4 templates to review, 500 pages needing keyword research, and the writing up of recommendations, delivering them to the client, and reporting will cost around $14,000.
+If you operate at a $250 per hour rate, you can expect a site with 4 templates to review, 500 pages needing keyword research, and writing up of recommendations, delivering them to the client, and reporting to cost around $14,000.
 Every single time.